Jaclo Faucets Review & Rating Updated: May 24, 2025

 The company offers 35 finishes and up to seven handle styles for each faucet.

-The faucets are well designed and made, and beautifully finished.
+The faucets are stylish, well made, and beautifully finished.
 They include good-quality components.

-The Jaclo warranty has technical legal problems, but they don't affect you as a buyer and may be to your benefit.
-Its protection is about average for North American faucet warranties, providing the industry-standard "lifetime" coverage.
+The Jaclo warranty has technical legal problems.
+Its protection, however, is about average for North American faucet warranties, providing industry-standard "lifetime" coverage.
+Its claims process is very complex and time-consuming, virtually ensuring a downtime of several weeks or even longer.

 Durst Corporation, Inc., is a New Jersey corporation that supplies plumbing sundries and is one of the major suppliers in the plumbing industry.